pyconau/2018.pycon-au.org/cfp.md

 ### How will you know how to contact me about the talk if it is accepted?

 Once talks have been reviewed, we will de-anonymise all talks.
 (This is a process built into PaperCall.)
-This will reveal the personal information provided in the PaperCall bio section, and allow the PyCon Organising Committee to see it.
+This will reveal the personal information provided in the PaperCall bio section, and allow the PyCon AU Organising Committee to see it.

 Once we have decided upon our PyCon AU 2018 talks, we will send you a message through PaperCall to let you know what the next steps are.